 Make the payment out to the custodial parent, and include your cause number and child support case number on the payment so that your payment can be properly applied.
-If you do not have a child support case number, contact the Tarrant County Child Support Office at 817-884-1475.
+If you do not have a child support case number, contact Tarrant County Child Support Services at 817-884-1475.

 |My youngest child is 18, how do I stop child support?||If your youngest is 18 and graduated from high school, we will need proof of graduation.
 Please call us even if you do not have proof as we can require documentation from the custodial parent.
 If your child graduates June 3rd (for example), child support is due for the entire month of June.|

 |My youngest is 18 and graduated from high school.
 Why am I still paying child support?||The current child support obligation ends when your youngest child is emancipated, which is generally when the child is 18 and graduated from high school.
 If your child is disabled, the child does not emancipate.
 Or if your child is emancipated and you owe child support arrearages, you will be required to pay all arrearages in full.
 Also, if you were court ordered to pay DRO fees, any fees owed must be paid before your case will be closed.|